 Long-Term Blood Pressure Lowering Results

 As stated earlier, these pressure points should be stimulated for quick relief, usually during times of stress.

 However, this will not fix your blood pressure problems throughout the day, especially when you’re sleeping.

-So you should be utilizing other natural treatments that will give you long-term results.
+So you should be utilizing other natural treatments that can help support healthy blood pressure within a normal range.